-Can Child Custody Orders Be Changed?
+Can Child Custody Orders be Changed?

 Because life changes are unpredictable, child custody orders are always modifiable.
 The parties cannot validly contract with each other that they will not seek to modify or change the child custody arrangement in the future.
 The divorce court always retains jurisdiction to change child custody orders.
 The team at Minyard Morris has decades of experience assisting parents with post-divorce custody modification issues.

 Generally, the divorce court will only modify “final” child custody orders if there is a showing of a substantial change in circumstances between the date of the existing order and the hearing.
 If the order is not final, the divorce court may base its decision relative to a modification on the best interests of the child.
-Additionally, the parties cannot bind the family law court to follow a specific standard of review at future custody hearings.
+Additionally, the parties cannot bind the family law court to follow a specific standard of review at future child custody hearings.